 The Life Fitness CT9100RD Cross Trainer features an alpha-numeric scrolling Message Center that has a 7x15 LED workout profile matrix showing Time, Distance, Calories, Calories/Hour, Watts, METs, RPMs, Resistance, and Workout Profile.
 Programs include Zone Training workouts for Fat Burn, Cardio, Intervals, and Hills, plus other workouts such as Around the World, Kilimanjaro, Interval, Cascades, Speed Training, Foothills and more.

 The full specs are:

 UPDATE: The CT9100RD is no longer being sold.
-You can check out some great deals on Life Fitness ellipticals here as there are some older models still available.
+You can check out the latest Life Fitness elliptical reviews here.

 The Life Fitness CT9100RD Cross Trainer features on-the-fly programming, a heavy-duty steel frame, 19.5" stride length, upper body arm action for total training, tons of programs, and a big 350-lb user capacity.
 It is also self-powered so there is no plug-in is required and it won’t need to be placed close to an electrical outlet.